rojin-yazdani/rojin-yazdani/README.md

 - 💬 Ask me about : I am always ready to help at my best
 - 📫 How to reach me: yazdanirojin@gmail.com
 - 😄 Pronouns: Friend :open_hands:

+- As I continue to expand my horizons in the world of data, I'm open to exploring new opportunities and challenges. 🚀 Feel free to connect and say hi! 👋

 <br><br>